 Probably still more our customers and ourselves can do four years later.
 It is an interesting journey.

-Seismic upheaval in market conditions is of course not exactly like the logistical and data handling challenges which a good tool like Capital can help with.
+Seismic upheaval in market conditions is of course not exactly like the logistical and data handling challenges which a good tool like CHS can help with.
 However I take some comfort that the people in the automotive industry are no strangers to change, they are experts in it.

 Preparing for the upturn.